POTS and ADHD: Shared Symptoms, Differences & More

 Emotional regulation difficulties

 Both conditions may contribute to mood swings or irritability.
-ADHD is strongly linked with challenges in managing frustration or emotional impulses.
+ADHD is strongly linked with emotion regulation difficulties, including impulsive emotional responses and frustration management challenges.
 POTS symptoms, especially when unpredictable, can lead to heightened stress or anxiety.
 This overlap can make it hard to tell whether mood changes are neurological or physiological in origin.

 Recognizing these shared patterns matters.
 When one condition overshadows the other, symptoms can be misattributed, delaying proper support or leading to incomplete care.
 Careful tracking gives your healthcare provider a clearer picture, helping ensure that neither POTS nor ADHD is overlooked.